Abey627/weather-data-platform/docs/project/status.md

 # Project Status

-This document provides the current status of the Weather Data Platform project, based on the project plan and completed milestones.
+This document provides the current status of the Weather Data Platform project.
+For the complete project plan and development phases, please refer to the [Project Plan](./plan.md) document.

-> **Current Project Status:** 55% Complete (as of September 12, 2025)
+> **Current Project Status:** 60% Complete (as of September 13, 2025)

+## Latest Update

+The backend service has been successfully tested and is ready for deployment to Render.
+All production configurations have been completed, including HTTPS settings, static files, and health check endpoints.
+The render.yaml file has been created and configured properly.
+We're now working on adding CORS support for frontend integration before the final deployment.

-## Component Status
+## Component Status Dashboard

 | Component | Status | Progress | Notes |
 |-----------|--------|----------|-------|